Coal tit: Breeding

-A favourite nesting site is a hole in a rotting tree-stump, often low down, and the nest is deep within the hole; holes in the ground, burrows of mice or rabbits, chinks between the stones in walls, old nests of Pica magpies or other large birds, and squirrel dreys are also occupied.
-The materials, moss, hair and grass, are closely felted together, and rabbit fur or feathers added for lining.
-Seven to eleven red-spotted white eggs are laid, usually in May; this species breeds usually once per year.
+A favourite nesting site is a hole in a decaying tree stump, usually at ground level.
+The nest is located deep within the hole.
+Other sites include holes in the ground, the burrows of mice or rabbits, crevices in walls, old nests of Pica magpies or other large birds, and squirrel dreys.
+The nest is made of tightly packed moss, hair and grass, and is lined with rabbit fur or feathers.
+Seven to eleven red-spotted white eggs are usually laid in May, and this species typically breeds once a year.